 What Is the League of Women Voters' Mission?

 The League of Women Voters is a peoples' organization that has fought since 1920 to improve our government and engage all Americans in the decisions that impact their lives.
 We operate at national, state and local levels through more than 800 state and local Leagues, in all 50 states as well in DC, the Virgin Islands and Hong Kong.
+The Falmouth League was accepted into the national organization in 1954.
 We never endorse or oppose political parties or candidates, but we are political.

 Formed from the movement that secured the right to vote for women, the centerpiece of the League’s efforts remain to expand participation and give a voice to all Americans.
 We do this at all three levels of government, engaging in both broad educational efforts as well as advocacy.
 Our issues are grounded in our respected history of making democracy work for all Americans.

 Our members are also members of: